Regulators to require minimum derivatives data

 The Committee on Payment and Settlement Systems (CPSS) of central bankers and the International Organisation of Securities Commissions (IOSCO) want lenders to report trades according to global minimum requirements from the end of 2012.

-Current formats are based on voluntary agreements with banks and regulators wanting a consistent set of information.
+Current formats are based on voluntary agreements with banks and regulators want a consistent set of information.

 "The proposed requirements and data formats will apply to both market participants reporting to trade repositories and to trade repositories reporting to the public and to regulators," the CPSS-IOSCO report said.